BenGitsCode/today-i-learned/life/about-me/laurpaik-about-me.md

 ## Health - Use this if you notice something that you kind of want checked out
 _Inspired by Ben's potential cancer lumps.
 Plz don't use this to fuel your hypochondriacal tendencies_

+-   _2017-06-12:_ My ankles have been hurting lately.
+I don't know if it's because I skated to the T the other day or what, but I'm a little concerned.
+It's mostly my right ankle.
+    -   **NOTE TO SELF**: stretch/rotate ankles during stretch routine
+    -   _Side Note_: acquire a tennis ball

 ## Habits
 -   Nervous habits:
     -   Playing with my hair